 Summary: Meet people in the fields of training, coaching, performance improvement, human resources, leadership development, and organizational development.
 We are a mix of full-time employees, independent consultants, and/or those in career transition.
 We exchange ideas, resources, and leads, and enjoy good company!
 Feel free to invite others who may enjoy this group-that's the point of the group.
 No pre-registration is necessary, as you are responsible for your own food and drinks (be they herbal tea, diet soda, draft beer, or martinis).

 When: We're meeting between 5:00-7:00 pm on the 4th Thursday of every month except November & December.
 Arrive and leave as fits your schedule, this is informal.
+Programs are on hold pending the identification of a leader. (posted Jan 25, 2019)

 Where: Eastside Bar & Grill, in the Coast Bellevue Hotel (lower level, at the tables in the back along the windows), just east of 405 off of the NE 8th St exit, at 625 116th Avenue NE, Bellevue, WA 98004.
 There is ample free parking in their lot.